 A contested divorce occurs when one spouse seeks a divorce while the other does not.
 It also applies if both parties want a divorce but cannot agree on terms such as child custody, alimony, or property division.
 In these cases, the person filing must prove specific “grounds” for divorce, such as:

-Because these cases involve complex litigation and evidence, many people seek the expertise of a specialized divorce lawyer in Delhi to navigate the local family court systems effectively.
+Because these cases involve complex litigation and evidence, many people seek the best divorce lawyer in Delhi to navigate the local family court systems effectively.

 Preparation is vital to avoid unnecessary delays.
 Below are the standard documents required: